php4dev/heroku-wordpress/wp-content/plugins/wpvivid-backuprestore/readme.txt

 == Core Features ==

 = 1.
 Easy Site Move or Migration (New Feature) = Migrate your WordPress site to a new domain with a single click.
-The plugin supports site migration from dev environment to a new server, from dev environment to a new domain or from a live server to another.
+WPvivid Backup Plugin supports site migration from dev environment to a new server, from dev environment to a new domain or from a live server to another.

 You can also migrate a site to a subdirectory, from a.com to b.com, from a.com to a.com/directory and from a.com to b.com/directory.